OSAS/rh-events/2013/FOSDEM.md

   style: cloud integration, fresh UI elements and touch enablement.

-This talk will outline the use cases and principles, how it relates to existing third party applications, and the use of Tracker as a meta-data store.
+This talk will outline the use cases and principles, how it relates to existing third party applications, and the use of Tracker as a metadata store.

 ## Wine BoF on msitools